udacity/nd325-c1-implementing-privacy-in-software-applications/lesson-4-name-of-lesson/exercises/starter/README.md

 someone to see _all_ the unemployed individuals who are also in prison (unless they painstakingly look through the whole database).

-However, whether or not a person is incarcerated has only two possible values: true or false.
+However, whether a person is incarcerated has only two possible values: `True` or `False`.
 Therefore we must employ a non-deterministic encryption strategy.

 This requires implementing on the `encrypt_incarceration_status` and `decrypt_incarceration_status` that are in the